Should I Participate in a Business Accelerator?Download PDF

 Are the people involved in the accelerator people you want to have as co-owners in your business going forward?
 The business accelerator should be thought of as a long- term partner in your business.
 As significant owners of your business, they have the opportunity to either enhance or impede its development.

 How transparent is the accelerator?
 Several early accelerators have been incredibly open in sharing operating documents, deal terms, and even performance data.
-See, for example, data that is provided by Techstars on their operations.
-The transparent approach has permeated the industry and has helped to fuel an “entrepreneur friendly” culture.
+This transparent approach has permeated the industry and has helped to fuel an “entrepreneur friendly” culture.

 What is the reputation of the accelerator, and of the other companies in the portfolio.
 Are these companies that you wish to affiliate with?
 For better or worse, reputation matters in business.
 A business accelerator's reputation can benefit or potentially harm the companies in its portfolio.